 History & Activity

 Hi Fly is an European airline based in Portugal, long haul/widebody wet leasing specialist and operating worldwide.
-The airline was incorporated in 2005 and concluded the initial certification process in April 2006, obtaining its Air Operator Certificate, issued by INAC, the civil aviation authorities of Portugal, and in full compliance with all the EU-OPS and EASA regulations, the most demanding worldwide.
-Hi Fly has also concluded the IOSA certification last September 2011, in accordance with the latest and update Criteria (ISM Version 4).
+The airline was incorporated in 2005 and concluded the initial certification process in April 2006, obtaining its Air Operator Certificate, issued by ANAC, the civil aviation authorities of Portugal, and in full compliance with all the EASA regulations, the most demanding worldwide.
+Hi Fly has also concluded the IOSA certification last September 2017, in accordance with the latest ISARPs (ISM Edition 10).

 The company is certified to operate worldwide, without any restrictions.
 Special certifications like Low Visibility Operation, 180 minutes ETOPS, RNP5 and Dangerous Goods were also obtained.